bryanherger/vertica-containers/one-node/README.md

 # Supported Platforms

 Container techology provides the freedom to run environments independently of the host operating system.
-For example, you can run a CentOS container on an Ubuntu workstation, and vice versa.
+For example, you can run a Rocky Linux container on an Ubuntu workstation, and vice versa.

 Vertica provides a Dockerfile for different distributions so that you can create an containerized environment that you are the most comfortable with.
 This is helpful if you need to access a container shell to perform tasks, such as administering the database with [admintools](https://www.vertica.com/docs/latest/HTML/Content/Authoring/AdministratorsGuide/AdminTools/WritingAdministrationToolsScripts.htm).

 ## Vertica
-- 12.x
+- 25.x
-- 11.x
+- 24.x
-- 10.x
+- 23.x

-## AlmaLinux
+## RockyLinux
-- 8.6
+- 9.x

 ## Ubuntu
-- 20.04
-- 18.04
+- 24.04

-Vertica tests the AlmaLinux containers most thoroughly.
-Vertica provides the [Dockerfile_Ubuntu](./Dockerfile_Ubuntu) for users that have only a Vertica DEB file.
-You can adapt that Dockerfile for recent versions of Debian.

 # How to use this image

 ## Store the Vertica RPM or DEB

-To build an image using this repository, you must store your Vertica RPM or DEB archive in the `./packages` directory.
+To build an image using this repository, you must store your Vertica RPM or DEB archive in the `./packages` directory and specify the package name as shown below.
+You must also store a copy of the license key as "key.xml" in the packages directory.
+Install media and license keys may be obtained from the software portal (SLD).
+Or, you can sign up for a trial license through OpenText sales.

-If you do not have a Vertica archive, register to download the free [Community Edition](https://www.vertica.com/try/) (CE) license.
-The CE license allows you to create a three-node Vertica cluster with a maximum of 1TB of storage.

 ## Build the image